Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: An Intensified Morris-Mitchell Criterion

 The Morris-Mitchell criterion describes the quality of an experimental design based on the distances between sample points.
 It aims to maximize the minimum distance between any two points in the design (Morris and Mitchell 1995).
 This ensures that no two points are too close to each other, which promotes better coverage.
-The Morris-Mitchell criterion is widely used in various fields, including:

-\begin{itemize} \tightlist \item Global sensitivity analysis: For creating sampling designs to estimate sensitivity indices that quantify the influence of individual input variables on the model response. \item Uncertainty quantification: For generating samples to propagate uncertainties in input variables through the model and assess the resulting uncertainty in the output. \item Experimental design: For constructing experimental designs that efficiently explore the design space and provide reliable information about system behavior. \end{itemize}

-Small values of the Morris-Mitchell criterion indicate a better design.
-We use the implementation of the Morris-Mitchell criterion from the \texttt{spotoptim} package, which provides the function \texttt{mmphi()}, which is based on the discussion in Forrester, Sóbester, and Keane (2008).

-Figure~\ref{fig-man-design} visualizes a design of industrial data with n=213 sample points.
-It shows a scatter plot of the normalized input variables \texttt{x2} and \texttt{x4}.
-This visualization was presented by the industrial partner to illustrate the problem with non-space-filling designs.
-Experimenters proceed with great caution to avoid machine failure or unfeasible settings that result in unpredictable system behavior.
-The design does not exhibit good space-filling properties, as there are clusters of points and large empty regions.
-For comparison, Figure~\ref{fig-mm-design} shows an optimized space-filling design with the same number of points (n=213).
-This design was computed using the Morris-Mitchell criterion, which is used as an objective function in an optimization algorithm.
-The \texttt{bestlh()} function searches for a sampling design that maximizes the criterion, resulting in a well-distributed set of sample points.
+We consider the default Morris-Mitchell criterion $\Phi$ and first, before we introduce the intensified version $\Phi^{\ast}$ and the concentrated version $\hat{\Phi}$, which take into account the number of design points.